Our Blog - Ways to help animals

 Find out more about Rubin here.

-The Trust also take in severe welfare cases, and examples include Star who came from Spindles Farm and Bear and Shetlands Fidget and Widget who were found in a field with only a puddle to drink from and no grass to eat.
+The Trust also take in ponies who have done their bit with Riding for the Disabled and also severe welfare cases, and examples include Star who came from Spindles Farm and Bear and Shetlands Fidget and Widget who were found in a field with only a puddle to drink from and no grass to eat.

 Meet Fidget and Widget!